TomasHubelbauer/vscode-video/README.md

 temporary local file (in case the data URL cannot play the video) so that user agent styles are not forcing the video to fit the viewport or whatever they are doing right now.

-### Fix the error with the Puppeteer types: cannot find name `Element`

-Might need to add the DOM TypeScript library to the TS configuration file.

 ### Handle the user not having Chrome installed using an error message